-Back then, as a home cook who did a lot of entertaining (I had a day job in publishing but was moonlighting at a friend’s restaurant so I could learn to cook), if Neil Perry was using Illabo lambs, well I wanted to as well!
+Back then, as a home cook who did a lot of entertaining (I had a day job in publishing but was moonlighting at a friend’s restaurant so I could learn to cook), if Neil Perry was using Illabo lambs, then I wanted to as well.

-Thankfully, for busy people who don’t have time to stand around salivating at the bresaola, Hudson’s do delivery packs of ingredients and they have a brilliant arrangement with Adina where guests can order a meal package that’s delivered to their room.
+Thankfully, for busy people who don’t have time to stand around salivating at the bresaola, Hudson’s do delivery packs of ingredients for their customers, and they have a brilliant arrangement with Adina where guests can order a meal package that’s delivered right to their room.

 While you can see the results in the photos above, it’s hard to describe just how amazing that Cape Grim beef tastes.
 It’s richly flavoured, with good marbling, and stays incredibly moist.
 Although I wouldn’t cook it over medium-rare, that would be a crime.